lovelmimica/SmarthomeSystemPrototype/README.md

 - Breadboard
 - Set of wires

-Source code of the module's microcontroller is located and presented in related folder (/smoke_monitoring_module), and its photo is presented below.
+Source code of the module's microcontroller is located and presented in folder [/smoke_monitoring_module](https://github.com/lovelmimica/SmarthomeSystemPrototype/blob/main/smoke_monitoring_module/smoke_monitoring_module.ino), and its photo is presented below.

 ![image](https://user-images.githubusercontent.com/26325720/132256552-4d288928-11a3-4970-8196-42eaddbd1149.png)